JaneliaSciComp/peeling/README.md

 -p, --plot    The format of the output plots, default is png.
 Supported formats depend on the computation platform, use -h/--help to see supported formats

+-n, --nomap    No id mapping for local annotation files, true if specified